On $J$-folded alcove paths and combinatorial representations of affine Hecke algebras: Introduction

+\begin{compactenum} \item[\raisebox{0.35ex}{ $\bullet$}] For each subset $J \subseteq I$ and each $J$-parameter system $\sv$ we construct a finite dimensional representation $\pi_{J,\sv}$ of the extended affine Hecke algebra $\Hext$ together with a combinatorial description in terms of $J$-folded alcove paths (see Theorem \ref{thm:module} and Theorem~\ref{thm:mainpath1}) \item[\raisebox{0.35ex}{ $\bullet$}] We show that our representations $\pi_{J,\sv}$ are isomorphic to induced representations from generic 1-dimensional representations of Levi subalgebras, and that all such induced representations arise from our combinatorial construction (see Theorem \ref{thm:induced}). \item[\raisebox{0.35ex}{ $\bullet$}] We classify all the subsets $J \subseteq I$ and all the $J$-parameter systems $\sv$ for which the representation $\pi_{J,\sv}$ is bounded (see Theorem \ref{thm:bound} and Proposition \ref{prop:classifybounded}). \end{compactenum}

-In Section~\ref{sec:boundedreps} we recall the notion of bounded representations from \cite{GP:19b,GP:19} for weighted affine Hecke algebras, and we classify the subsets $J\subseteq\Ifin$ and $J$-parameter systems $\sv$ for which $M_{J,\sv}$ is bounded (Theorem~\ref{thm:bound}).
+We now give a brief overview of the structure of the paper.
+In Section~\ref{sec:background} we give background material on root systems, Weyl groups, positively folded alcove paths, and affine Hecke algebras.
+In Section~\ref{sec:Jalcoves} we study the geometry of the fundamental $J$-alcove in preparation for Section~\ref{sec:Jpaths} where we introduce and develop the combinatorial model of $J$-folded alcove paths.
+In Section~\ref{sec:TheModule} we construct our $\Hext$-modules $M_{J,\sv}$ (Theorem~\ref{thm:module}), and develop a combinatorial formula for the matrix entries of this representation in terms of positively $J$-folded alcove paths (Theorems~\ref{thm:mainpath1} and~\ref{thm:mainpath2}), and prove that these modules are induced from Levi subalgebras (Theorem~\ref{thm:induced}).
+In Section~\ref{sec:boundedreps} we recall the notion of bounded representations from \cite{GP:19,GP:19b} for weighted affine Hecke algebras, and we classify the subsets $J\subseteq\Ifin$ and $J$-parameter systems $\sv$ for which $M_{J,\sv}$ is bounded (Theorem~\ref{thm:bound}).
 We apply the theory of $J$-folded alcove paths to study the bound $\ba_{J,\sv}$ of $M_{J,\sv}$, and state conjectural formulae for $\ba_{J,\sv}$ and conjectural links with Lusztig's $\ba$-function and Kazhdan-Lusztig cells (see Conjectures~\ref{conj:strongconjecture} and~\ref{conj:cells}).
 We verify these conjectures in various cases (including $2$-dimensional affine Hecke algebras with general parameters).
 In Section~\ref{sec:An} we consider the $\tilde{\sA}_n$ case with $J=\{1,2,\ldots,n-1\}$, giving both an example of the theory developed in the paper, and verifying our conjectures for this case.